developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If the value ***Test Cloud Direct*** is chosen, the license is activated by communicating directly to a Test *Zebra License Server* at a fixed known location on the Internet.
 The Test Server should be used when tested the deployment of licenses to devices to avoid consuming actual production licenses.

-### Zebra Licensing Configuration - License Action Activate License Method From Server Custom Class
+### License Action Activate License Method From Server Custom Class

 This Managed Configuration allows an Administrator using an EMM to provide the Class of Custom Server through which a Zebra-issued license is activated on a Zebra Android device and should be specified only if the value ***Activate License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action** and the value ***From Server Custom*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method**.